How Did We Start Our Phu Quoc Honeymoon?

 Ouch.
 They spray my feet with a white vinegar solution which helps reduce the stinging a bit, and I assume that I am totally fine now.
 Two days pass, and my feet still do not feel right.
 I show more staff members the result and everybody immediately stops in their tracks, there are still stingers in your feet, you need to get them out ASAP.
 So now we both start freaking out.

 Besides this obvious not pleasant experience, the Marriott was incredible.
 We were constantly astonished by how beautiful this setting was and how great the staff was as well.
-The resort was not perfect, it had it’s typical flaws, the food was overpriced and not great–more on this coming.
+The resort was not perfect, it had its typical flaws, but overall we loved it.

 The pools were beautiful.
 They have three different pools and they all had their own feel to them.
 They were all perfect and a great place to sit or get a quick swim.
 The staff was so quick to bring you a water and a towel before you even sat down.

-The resort overall was everything we asked for and more.
+Our Phu Quoc honeymoon overall was everything we hoped for and more.
 It felt luxurious, it was comfortable, and it had every single amenity you could ever want.
 It felt like a proper honeymoon, something that we had felt was missing until this moment.
 We cannot thank the Marriott enough for that.
 It is the kind of resort where we would tell people to go out of your way to visit it, it is that incredible.
 If and when we go back to Phu Quoc, we will be back!

 Pools: Three pools on the resort, all were very nice to swim in and had great chairs.
 You could order food from all three so you do not even need to leave the pool.